Single-Use Items Reduction Strategy

 The Town of Banff has developed a Single-Use Item Reduction Strategy that combines voluntary and regulatory measures that will help reduce single-use items.
 The Town strives to be a model environmental community, adopting and implementing innovative programs to protect and enhance the natural environment.

 The Town of Banff has passed a Single-Use Items Reduction Bylaw to support a range of voluntary initiatives underway to help reduce disposable items that are used once than go to landfill.
 The Single-Use Item Reduction Bylaw (PDF) will be enforced in stages:

 - Businesses or event organizers that serve food and beverages shall not provide disposable accessory items such as utensils, straws and pre-packaged condiments, UNLESS customers ask for them.

-- Businesses or event organizers can have self-serve stations for disposable single-use items, but must also include reusable options at these stations for customers.
+- Businesses or event organizers can have self-serve stations for disposable single-use items, however, after January 1, 2024 must also include reusable options at these stations for customers.

 Customers must be allowed to ask for food and beverages to be served in their reusable containers.